imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 Used to specify the height of the output image.
 Accepts integer value greater than 1.
 If a value between 0 and 1 is specified, the value acts as a percentage height.
 Therefore, 0.1 means 10% of the original height, 0.4 means 40% of the original height, and so on.

+You can also provide an arithmetic expression such as `ih_div_2`, `ch_mul_0.5`, or `ih` as a value for this parameter.
+Doing so will first calculate the value of the expression and then apply transformations using that value.
+Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).

 {% tabs %}
 {% tab title="Original" %}
 URL - [https://ik.imagekit.io/demo/medium\_cafe\_B1iTdD0C.jpg](https://ik.imagekit.io/demo/medium\_cafe\_B1iTdD0C.jpg)